derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-20/11/2024 16:20:31 : 3 Database Admins walked into a NoSQL bar.
+21/11/2024 16:20:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
+Why did the QA cross the road?
+To ruin everyone's day.
 <!-- replace-with-joke ends -->